top of page

 Channel fill or filled hydraulic fracture?
 I suspect the former.
 Fluvial-lacustrine strata overlain by fanglomerate mapped as Ellensburg Fm.
 Houghton Rd north of Sunnyside, WA.

 "Still Life, Green Edge" by William Scott (1971) sold in 2020 for $500,000, possibly to someone in the oil industry.
-Petroleum Geology majors go on to buy expensive art and fund geoscience departments at major universities.
+Petroleum Geology majors often have careers that allow them to buy art and donate to geoscience departments.
 Environmental Studies majors don't.

 Back in 1862, Edward Roberts "conceived the idea of opening the veins and crevices in oil-bearing rock by exploding an elongated shell or torpedo therein.”
+Petroleum engineers later improved on his ideas to create the tight gas production industry we know today.
 Source: Drake Well Museum.

 Last 50 Posts